Firekiking84/clickodrome/doc/gui_user.md

 ## Warning

 All pointers of the settings structure need to be allocate with bunny_malloc.
-And you must not free them.
+And you must not free them except name when you edit some objects.

 They will be free by the destruction of the elements by calling the function ```efdelete_gui```.